VirtualFlyBrain/VFB_DB/README.md

 To load the latest Flybase version:

-Note: This should only be run on main server them replicated to others
+Note: This should only be tested on dev server before being updated to main server.

 Ensure you have created a ~/.pgpass file containing:
 ```